quic0/CS267_HW0/index.md

 - How should the best solution value be communicated?
 - How to assign jobs to workers?

 For many of these questions heuristic solutions have been developed based on extensive experimental analysis.
+Finding effective answers to these questions, performance coding, algorithmic improvements, and hardware improvements have resulted in a speedup of 300 billion times in integer programming since 1991 [1].
+A speedup of 180,000x can be attributed to software improvements alone.

+These improvements have made getting optimal / good solutions for NP-hard problems much more realistic.
+This has enabled large-scale applications of integer programming in practice.
+For example, integer programming is used extensively in the energy sector for deciding which plants should be active and how to price electricity.
+Furthermore, large-scale integer programming problems are currently used by the FCC to organize the buyback of broadcast frequencies from media companies and to resell these frequency licenses to telecommunication companies.
+If we are able to exploit parallelism even future we come another step closer to solving even more problems through integer programming.

+[1]: Dimitris Bertsimas, “Statistics and Machine Learning via a Modern Optimization Lens.”
+The 2014-2015 Philip McCord Morse Lecture, INFORMS Annual Meeting, November 11, 2014.